refinedev/refine/documentation/docs/tutorial.md

 <br />

 Open your application in your browser.
-You will see **posts** are displayed correctly in a table structure and event the pagination works out-of-the box.
+You will see **posts** are displayed correctly in a table structure and even the pagination works out-of-the box.

 On the next step, we are going to add a category field to the table which involves handling data relationships.